Eastern Sicily, including Ortigia in Siracusa,

 Dinner is on your own.

-Overnight in Siracusa.
+Overnight in Ortigia

-DAY 3: ON TO RAGUSA |
+DAY 5: RAGUSA |

 Today we’re off to another Baroque wonder in the Val di Noto, the breathtaking town of Ragusa.
 Our first stop is a small farm, where we’ll try Caciocavallo Ragusano, the most famous cheese in Sicily, a warm bowl of fresh ricotta with homemade bread and freshly made cannoli!